Back To Search Results

 Even though CRC screening has improved compared to past rates, specific populations significantly lag in screening practices, including:

-• The uninsured, homeless, migrants, and undocumented individuals with no accessible source of healthcare.
+• The uninsured, unhoused, migrants, and undocumented individuals with no accessible source of healthcare

 Considerable confusion about appropriate cancer screening remains, especially where guidelines are conflicting and changing, such as for prostate cancer.
 Potential harms from screening include false-positive tests, resulting in cancer overdiagnosis and overtreatment.
 False-positive results also cause undue anxiety and subject patients to invasive diagnostic testing.
 One strategy to avoid these problems is to target screening to high-risk individuals, making cancer screening more cost-effective and balancing the benefit-to-harm trade-off.